platformsh/platformsh-docs/docs/src/increase-observability/metrics/dedicated.md

 ---
-title: Monitor Dedicated metrics
+title: "Monitor {{% names/dedicated-gen-2 %}} metrics"
-sidebarTitle: Dedicated metrics
+sidebarTitle: "{{% names/dedicated-gen-2 %}} metrics"
-description: Understand how to read metrics for Dedicated environments.
+description: "Understand how to read metrics for {{% names/dedicated-gen-2 %}} environments."
 ---

-For Dedicated environments, infrastructure metrics report CPU, RAM, and disk space per host and mount point.
+For {{% names/dedicated-gen-2 %}} environments, infrastructure metrics report CPU, RAM, and disk space per host and mount point.
 The graphs differ when the environment has multiple clusters.

 By default, the graphs include all hosts and an average over the hosts.